Assignment Six Homework

 You may need to add more rows to the table if you have additional Sub-Goals and outputs.

 Part 2.
 Sharing your project with a donor.

 This week you will meet with an important person for sharing your project.
 I hope that you decided to meet with a donor.
-You can explain that this is an initial project concept on which you are hoping to receive feedback before you submit it.
+You can explain that this is an initial project concept on which you are hoping to receive feedback before you continue with its development.

 In the meeting they will tell you one of two things: